cositools/cosi-setup/README.md

 ### Windows

 Please use Ubuntu 20.04 or 22.04 using the Windows subsystem for Linux (WSL).
 Windows 11 together with WSL2 is strongly recommended for easy GUI access.
+There is a known bug in WSL2 which makes the MEGAlib/ROOT menu bars show up at random places on the screen.

 ### Clusters and supercomputers